-Our sister site, Totally Dog Training, has a nice clear article on what to do when food doesn’t work.
+Our sister site, The Happy Puppy Site, has a nice clear article on what to do when food doesn’t work.

 In addition to this, food isn’t the only way to reward a dog.
 There are other alternative you can use for dogs more motivated by other things, like games or toys.

 Fact: All animals learn to change their behaviour in response to reward or punishment

 We now know so very much about the mechanisms of how animals learn that it is impossible to ignore.

 We know for a fact that behaviour is influenced powerfully by its immediate consequences and little if at all by delayed consequences.